Volan4ik/MAI_OOP/README.md

 # MAI_OOP
-Laboratory work on the OOP course at MAI
+Laboratory works on the OOP course at MAI